rust-mobile/android-rs-glue/README.md

 (Note: the SDK installer should automatically set `ANDROID_HOME`, in which case you don't need to pass it.
 The NDK standalone may be by-passed in the future, making `NDK_HOME` the only environment variable that will need to be passed).

 This will generate a file named `target/arm-linux-androideabi/your_crate` or `target/arm-linux-androideabi/your_crate.exe`.
-Even though it has the wrong extension, this file is an Android package that can be installed on an Android device.
+Even though it has the wrong extension, this file is an Android package (`.apk`) that can be installed on an Android device.

 # Testing on an Android emulator